strategineer/personal-website/content/bin/rpg/glogm/index.md

 Gender is also much more important in this game than it is in the modern world, but possibly less important than you might fear.
 At the very high end of society, you can get away with breaking gender norms by wealth, power, law, and ability.
 At the very low end, nobody cares.
 It's only the middle classes and the Church who obsess over propriety and station.
 It probably won't be an important part of most sessions.

+**The Rules**

-**The Rules**: Are always available for you to read.
+Are always available for you to read.
 They aren't secret.
 If you find inconsistencies or errors, let me know, but the rules aren't the law.
 As the GM, what I say goes, and if need be, what I say, went.
 If you think you've found a loophole, but the results of that loophole don't make any sense, it will stop working immediately.

+**Questions**

-**Questions**: If you have questions, let me know.
+If you have questions, let me know.
 Some example questions include:

 - "Can I hit him with an arrow at this distance?"
 - "What does X taste like?"